george-hawkins/arf-drone/eachine-qx95.md

 If you look very closely at the image you'll see that the propellers are labelled _A_ and _B_ - this seems to be a standard convention for labelling CW and CCW propellers.
 The propeller to the left of the nose is an _A_ propeller the one to the right a _B_ propeller, at the rear this order is reversed - rear left is a _B_ propeller and rear right is an _A_ propeller.

 These weren't actually the propellers I'd intended to use - in reviews I'd read that Gemfan propellers were popular and well regarded but with the propeller guards in place the Gemfan propellers, that I'd bought, were too large.
+I picked up the Hubsan propellers at a local store, if I was ordering again from Banggood I'd probably buy [Walkera QR Ladybird propellers](https://www.banggood.com/Wholesale-Walkera-QR-Ladybird-Spare-Parts-Main-Blades-Propellers-QR-Ladybird-Z-01-p-46561.html) which I've seen get good reviews.
+It's good to have spares - when crashing into grass it's the propellers that take the most noticeable damage as they chop into things.

 _QX95 with unused Gemfan propeller_
 <img width="512" src="images/qx95/qx95-gemfan-props.jpg">